jackboberg/spife/docs/reference/reply.md

 ##### `NoMatchError`

-`NoMatchError` is a subclass of `NotFoundError` that indicates that Knork did not find a match for an incoming request in its router.
+`NoMatchError` is a subclass of `NotFoundError` that indicates that Spife did not find a match for an incoming request in its router.

 #### `CacheControl`